Reaction to the death of Willie Mays, 'the godfather of center fielders'

 By The Associated Press

 “I am beyond devastated and overcome with emotion.
 I have no words to describe what you mean to me — you helped shape me to be who I am today.
 Thank you for being my Godfather and always being there.
 Give my dad a big hug for me.
 Rest in peace Willie.
-I love you forever. #SayHey” — Former hitter and Mays’ godson Barry Bonds.
+I love you forever. #SayHey” — Former Giants slugger and Mays’ godson, Barry Bonds.

 “He’s the godfather of center fielders.
 When you think about playing center field and you’re a person of color, that’s who they compare you to.
 For him to pull me aside and spend all the time he did with me meant a lot.” — Hall of Famer Ken Griffey Jr.